battleaxedotco/tool-docs/docs/rubberhose2/build.md

     left />

 ### Alignment
-Depending on how your art was created or aligned this automatic setup might not be perfect.
-Use each layer's Rotation property to align it's end to the corresponding controller.
-Use the layer's Anchor Point property to align where it joins the other layer.
+Depending on how your art was created or aligned the automatic setup might not be 100% perfect.
+Use each layer's *Rotation* property to align its end to the corresponding controller.
+Use the layer's *Anchor Point* property to align where it joins the other layer.

 <Screenshot
     url="/rubberhose2/build-rig-backward.gif"